AllentDan/LibtorchDetection/README.md

 For opencv, follow the official opencv install steps [here](https://github.com/opencv/opencv).

 If you have already configured them both, congratulations!!!
 Download the pretrained weight [here](https://github.com/AllentDan/LibtorchDetection/releases/download/0.1/yolo4_tiny.pt) and a demo .pt file [here](https://github.com/AllentDan/LibtorchDetection/releases/download/0.1/detector.pt) into weights.
+Change the CMAKE_PREFIX_PATH to your own in CMakeLists.txt.
 Then just do the following:
 ```
 cd build
 cmake ..